guardian/engineering-performance-framework/README.md

         <li>Demonstrates how the team can learn and improve from failures.</li>
         <li>Always ensures plans and outcomes are well communicated to stakeholders and the wider business as appropriate.</li>
         <li>Leads work with other teams to solve cross-team challenges.
 Understands concerns of other teams and works to balance delivery across boundaries in order to deliver the best outcome overall.</li>
+        <li>Is responsible for maintaining code and product accessibility standards</li>
       </ul>
     </td>
   </tr>